 Biiig Fuzz

 This pedal was intentionally designed to look as homemade as possible, while still being built like a tank.
-The point-to-point application comes from my youth, here I worked in a valve amplifier factory exclusively with tag strip.
+The point-to-point application comes from my youth, when I worked in a valve amplifier factory exclusively with tag strip.
 There's no user manual.
 I assume that this won't be your first muff.
 The only thing to know is that the 73 switch toggles between standard muff setup (LED red) to a '73 Supa setup (LED green).
 The 73 mode has less diode compression on the low-end, widening the dynamic range in the bass, and allowing the natural transistor fuzz character to be better heard.
 There is no internal battery space.
-A battery may be used by means of an external adapter (IE).
+A battery may be used by means of an external adapter (not supplied).
 This pedal is expensive, as it takes me days to build.
 Built to-order.
-Please allow up to approximately one week construction time before posting.
+Please allow approximately one week construction time before posting.
+Components used may vary to those shown in the photo.
+Photos are shown as a general guide for construction and components quality.

 "It sounds like...
 God.
 If God was a Big Muff pedal.
 If God was a fuzz pedal, I reckon, you know, it might sound like this" - Brett Kingman.